 Trouble breathing (in certain cases when multiple sutures are involved)

 The symptoms of craniosynostosis may look like other health conditions.
-Make sure your baby sees his or her healthcare provider for a diagnosis.
+Make sure your baby sees a healthcare provider for a diagnosis.

 How is craniosynostosis diagnosed?